Cynodon dactylon

 Recognize it by its fine to medium blades, 1–3 mm wide, and its aggressive web of stolons and underground rhizomes.
 Those creeping stems knit together a dense carpet that recovers quickly from sports, dogs, and regular mowing.

 Use Bermuda where you want a durable, sunbaked play lawn, not a spring-green carpet like you see with perennial ryegrass blends.
-It excels on sports fields, high-traffic yards, and hot exposures most grasses cannot tolerate.
+It excels on sports fields, high-traffic yards, and hot exposures where cool-season grasses fade.

 Start by deciding whether you want seed-grown or vegetative hybrid Bermuda.
-Seeded types are cheaper and easier to install, while hybrids usually give you finer texture, tighter density, and better color under heavy use.
+Seeded types are cheaper and easier to install; hybrids usually give finer texture, tighter density, and better color under heavy use.

-Choose common seeded Bermuda for basic home lawns where you care more about toughness than golf-course looks.
-It handles heat and drought well but can look a bit coarse compared to hybrid fairway grasses or manicured zoysia lawns.
+Choose common seeded Bermuda for basic home lawns where toughness matters more than golf-course texture.
+It handles heat and drought well but can look a bit coarse compared with hybrid fairway grasses or manicured zoysia lawns.

 Give Bermuda a spot that bakes in 6–8+ hours of direct sun, and it rewards you with thick, tight turf.
 Shade tolerance is poor, so trees that work fine over hosta or hydrangea borders often thin this grass badly.